mrrogercampbell/microsoft-codecamp-lecture-notes/unit-4/ch-4-intro-to-web-hosting.md

-# Chapter 4: Intro To Web Hosting
+# Chapter 4: Introduction To Web Hosting
 ## Objectives
 * In this chapter we will be cover a few topics:
 1. `Hosting`